fvsch/kirby-twig/doc/functions.md

 Using your own functions in templates
 =====================================

-If you need to expose PHP functions or classes to your Twig templates, you can list them with those options:
+If you need to expose PHP functions (or static class methods) to your Twig templates, you can list them with those options:

 - `twig.env.functions`
 - `twig.env.filters`
-- `twig.env.classes`

 As with any option in Kirby, you should define these options in your `site/config/config.php`.
 Let’s show how each option works.